 All children and teachers are divided into three houses for competition in sport, art and academic subjects.
 All children in the same family will be placed in the same house where possible.
-House captains for the year are selected at house meetings held in the previous year, then assigned to a classroom.
+House captains for the year are selected via a student leadership process held in the previous year.